Roy-Hu/kernel/README.md

   likely that you haven’t needed it up to this point, but you may have (in this case implement it earlier).
   - <del>Implement the Brk kernel call and call it from the init process.
 At this point you have a substantial part of the memory management code working. <del>
 - <del>Implement theFork kernel call.
-If you get this to work you are almost done with the memory system.
+If you get this to work you are almost done with the memory system. <del>
-- Implement the Exec kernel call.
+- <del>Implement the Exec kernel call.
 You have already done something similar by initially loading init. <del>
-### Fork is done, passed all but the last one test given under lab2sample folders.
-This probably need to be done with trap memory handler.
-- Write another small programthat does not domuch.
+- <del>Write another small programthat does not domuch.
 Call Fork and Exec from your init process, to get this third program running as a child of init.
 Watch for context switches.
 - Implement and test the Exit and Wait kernel calls.
 - Implement the kernel calls related toterminal I/Ohandling.
-These should be easy at this point, if you pay attention to the process address space into which your input needs to go.
+These should be easy at this point, if you pay attention to the process address space into which your input needs to go.</del>
-- Look at your work and wonder in amazement at the uncertain, frustrating, and rewarding road you have traveled.
 ## Issue:
+- Maybe need to fix the bugs in wait to passed that test?
+- Review on context swictching functions
+- Review on error handling
+- Clean the style
+- More to be added...